-When starting a small business, it’s essential for you to make a decision on the structure that suits your operation.
+When starting a small business, it’s essential for you to make a decision on a structure that suits your operation.
 It can either be a self-employed (sole trader), a limited company or a partnership.
 Setting a business up as a sole trader has become the foremost popular legal structure within the UK.
-There were approximately 3.5 million sole proprietorships registered in 2019.
+In 2019, the number of people who registered for a sole proprietorship was 3.5 million.
 Sole traders accounted for 60% of small businesses within the UK.
-Also in the UK, there are over 1.9 million limited companies, making it the second biggest legal structure.
+The second biggest legal structure in the UK is limited companies, with 1.9 million registered.

 It is very important to consider the pros and cons of the different legal structures before deciding your business structure.

 What is a Sole Trader?